 For example, you can slash prices on all your personal training packages for a limited-time discount.

 You could also sell a service that has limited sign-ups.

 This is especially effective when selling online fitness services and products.

-Just make sure you adhere to your own imposed scarcity limits or else you risk poor ethical conduct and the reputational damage that comes with it.
+Just ensure you adhere to your imposed scarcity limits, or else you risk poor ethical conduct and the reputational damage that comes with it.